 Information for Transfer Students:

 If you have at least 30 credit hours that you can transfer from another institution, please visit the KSU Transfer Admissions page.
 There is a general section on transfer credit requirements.
-For detailed information on prior learning assessment (PLA) specific to the BS-Cybersecurity program, please visit link.
+For detailed information on prior learning assessment (PLA) specific to the BS-Cybersecurity program, please visit our BS-CYBR Prior Learning Assessment page.
 To apply for PLA options, please visit pla.kennesaw.edu.

 Visit our Undergraduate Admissions page for full details.

 Prior learning assessment (PLA) makes it possible for students to earn credit for college-level learning gained outside of a traditional academic setting.
 Sources of prior learning include job or military training and professional certification programs.
 There are several courses where the student may be able to earn credit by successfully passing a "challenge exam."